AdaGold/seemore/README.md

 3. Run ```bundle install```.
 If you get an error, try ```gem install bundle```, then ```bundle install``` again.
 4. Run ```rake db:migrate``` to set up the database, then ```rake db:seed``` to include seed data.
 5. Run ```rails s``` then visit your local server to see the website.
 6. We highly recommend you log in using OmniAuth's Developer Strategy, which is already configured.
 Instead of clicking the Twitter or Vimeo icons to log in, visit ```http://localhost:3000/auth/developer/```.
-This gives you a sample login from which you can play around.
-NOTE: this is **not** secure in any way and should never be used in deployment!
+This gives you a sample login from which you can play around. **NOTE:** this is **not** secure in any way and should never be used in deployment!
 7. You can run the test suite by typing ```rspec```.

 ## Contribute!
 We welcome contributions to FancyFeed!
-There are a number of bugs and enhancements tracked as Github Issues.
+Bugs and enhancements are tracked as Github Issues.

-Please comment on the issue you want to work on, then create a new branch for that feature or bug-fix.
+ Comment on the issue you want to work on, then create a new branch for that feature or bug-fix.
 Please run ```rspec``` as you work, so we can ensure tests continue to pass, and test coverage remains above 95%.

 When you're done, submit a pull request for us to review.